TuSKan/ggplot/docs/OUTPUT-SPEC.md

 This policy lives in `Session` (pure Go), so desktop and browser inherit it identically and it is testable headless with a scripted fake `LiveSurface`.

+### 8.4 Async rebuild

+`WithRebuildDelay(d)` makes rebuilds asynchronous and debounced:

+1. Rapid `ActionRebuild` triggers within `d` coalesce into a single background `Source.Build`.
+2. The last good figure stays on screen while the build runs.
+3. If a new rebuild request arrives during an in-flight build, it sets a `dirty` flag and is replayed when the current build finishes.
+4. `WithRebuildError(fn)` receives non-fatal errors from background builds; the session continues with the last good figure.
+5. On session shutdown, pending async builds are cancelled via `context` cancellation.

 Interaction is deliberately absent from the `Surface` contract — a PNG export never links an event loop.